Keno217/cis350-project/README.md

 </p>

 ## 5 Future Scope
 There are several possibilities for the future scope of this project.
-Currently this software provides an estimate of the best time to wake up/fall asleep but doesn't do much beyond that simple calculation.
-In the future we may expand this so that it can act as an alarm clock or tailor the calculations for the specific user and their sleep patterns.
-The sleep tracking portion may also provide more detailed analysis of the user's sleep patterns and how they've changed over time.
+The sleep tracking portion may provide more detailed analysis of the user's sleep patterns and how they've changed over time.
+Another possibility is that the sleep tracking may take into account non-standard sleep cycles when analyzing user stats.

+## 6 Risks
+The main challenge we faced was with effectively communicating and figuring out exactly what needed to be done.
+We addressed this by using JIRA to track and organize our tasks.
+In retrospect, we could have done this more effectively by coordinating ahead of time.

-## 6 Conclusion
+## 7 Conclusion
 Our Sleep Tracker & Calculator app aims to encourage users to take control of their sleep habits and improve their quality of life.
 By providing insight, this app has the potential to change the way how people approach sleep.
 As we continue to refine and enhance this project, the team is excited to help you on your journey.